I'm ADHD | I'm More Than Okay!

 My thirst for knowledge led me to a I topic I had never heard of prior, ADHD Coaching.
 My interest was instantly peaked; I increased my research, I made phone calls–something I passionately dislike–and I asked questions.
 Was it possible my experience might help others avoid similar misunderstandings about themselves?

-I have now finished my ADHD Coaching classes and have thoroughly enjoyed this learning experience.
+I have now finished my ADHD Coaching education, and have thoroughly enjoyed this learning experience.
 I have also finished the final objectives of my coursework and am certified as an ADHD Coach.
 My desire is to dispel the stigma, the shame and the negative view of ADHD to those affected by it in any way.

 ADHD does not make me dumb, nor am I a problem to be fixed.
 I (we) are not broken, our brains are simply wired differently.
 We are intuitive, loving, forgiving, understanding, creative, funny etc., just like everyone else.